Shakargi/SacemLy/README.md

 ## Overview

-**Sacemly** is an AI-powered summarization system designed to support students and independent learners by transforming lengthy and complex texts into concise, personalized summaries.
-The system focuses on preserving the learner’s unique writing style, highlighting key information, and providing a clear and effective learning aid that adapts over time.
+**Sacemly** is an AI-powered learning support system designed to assist students and independent learners by transforming educational content into structured, efficient, and personalized study tools.
+While intelligent summarization remains a core feature, Sacemly aims to be a complete self-learning assistant by offering a comprehensive suite of tools for academic understanding and mastery.

 The project is built entirely from the ground up, without relying on pre-trained language models.
 All core algorithms—such as word embeddings, context modeling, and importance ranking—are implemented manually to ensure a deep understanding of the underlying mechanisms.